TeXmeijin/commit-guardian/README.md

-# Git Approve - CLI Commit Review Tool
+# Commit Guardian 🛡️

-A CLI tool that opens a browser-based diff viewer for reviewing git changes before committing.
-Inspired by [difit](https://github.com/yoshiko-pg/difit) but adds an approval workflow for safe commits.
+Interactive CLI tool with browser-based diff viewer for reviewing and approving git changes before commit.
+A safety-focused approach to git commits with approval workflow.

 ## ✨ Features